NeighTools/UnityDoorstop/README.md

 > * UPP is now known as Doorstop, and it does not contain any patching tools.
 > * PatcherLoader is now exists as a legacy [SybarisLoader](https://github.com/NeighTools/SybarisLoader)

-Doorstop is a helper tool to prevent Unity from starting directly, and instead sideload your own custom managed code.
+Doorstop is a tool to sideload and execute managed code in Unity before any of the assemblies are loaded*!

+*For the exception of `mscorlib.dll`.

 ## Features